Marriage & Relationship Counseling

 Establish a warm and welcoming environment and spend quality time together every day to engage in conversation regarding sharing your wants and needs with each other.

-Don’t give up your goals and things which makes you happy such as hobbies – it can cause resentment.
+Don’t give up your goals and things which make you happy such as hobbies – it can cause resentment.

 Have each other’s back and accept the fact that you may not have an interest in common.
 Hence, have respect for your partner’s wants and needs such as space if he/she chooses to go for a vacation alone, for instance.